nourkawni/CommuniCraft/README.md

 # Features
 1. User Profile: Users create profiles showcasing their craft skills and interests, facilitating connections with others seeking collaborators.
 2. Project Library: User can view the projects collection and categorize them by skills, group size, level, type etc.
-3. Add Recommendation: User can give their feedback on projects through adding recommendations and rating projects.
+3. Add Recommendation: User can give feedback on projects through adding recommendations and rating projects.
 4. Resource Sharing: Users can list available materials and tools, promoting resourcefulness and reducing individual costs.
 5.
 # Technologies Used